 Lt.
 Harold W. Moon passed away April 14, 1996, but his memory remains with the Harold Moon Scholarship.

 The Harold Moon Scholarship is awarded by the Nebraska IAI President to an Active member of the NEIAI.
 The President takes into consideration: training the individual will be attending and which courses will benefit the most NE IAI members.
 The requirement of the recipient is to present at the next Nebraska Division of the IAI Annual Educational Conference, passing on the skills and knowledge acquired at the IAI International Educational Conference.

-The 104th IAI International Educational Conference will be held Aug.
-11 - 17th in Reno, NV.
+The 107th Annual IAI Educational Conference will be held August 20th - 26th, 2023 in National Harbor, MD.